Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/RSVP Movies Recommendation -  A SQL Case Study/README.md

 > Analyze movie data using SQL to identify insights on box office performance and provide actionable recommendations for RSVP Movies to improve film selection and marketing strategies.

 ##### **Dataset**:
-> Dataset has 3 files as explained below:
+> Dataset has 1 file as explained below:
-> 1. 'application_data.csv' contains all the information of the client at the time of application.
-The data is about whether a client has payment difficulties.
-> 2. 'previous_application.csv' contains information about the client’s previous loan data.
-It contains the data on whether the previous application had been Approved, Cancelled, Refused or Unused offer.
-> 3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.
+> - 'IMDb Dataset.xlsx' contains the tables and the ERD diagram to help you understand the relationship between those tables.

-## Libraries Used
+## Technology Used

-- Pandas
-- NumpPy
-- Matplotlib
-- Seaborn
+- SQL

 ## Steps Involved